jonathanbeber/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

 ## More reliable backoff logic

-We often run into issues with instance availability for particular node group in our clusters.
-Because the AWS cloud provider doesn't support properly reporting scale-up errors, we have to rely on the scale-up timeout logic to recognise these issues and trigger a fallback.
 When the upstream version detects a scale-up timeout, it marks the node group as failed (with an exponential backoff starting at 5 minutes and a maximum of 30 minutes) and resets the scale-up on the cloud provider side.

 This logic, however, is rather problematic in clusters where a significant number of node groups could be affected at the same time.
 Let's say we have 4 node groups, `n1` to `n4`, a scale-up timeout of 7 minutes (which might be hard to